ferocioustoast/AEB/README.md

 - r  : Edit or see ramp-up settings
 - rd : Edit or see ramp-down settings
 - c  : Leave the control menu
+- l  : Load a config file of your choice; if the file is not found, it will create a new one.
+- s  : Save all changed settings to a config file.
+By default, it will save to the currently loaded config, but you can create a new one.
 - p  : Pauses the sound